What Causes Scoliosis in Adults?

 As discussed, true cases of adult de novo scoliosis are far less common than cases of idiopathic adult scoliosis.
 ‘De novo’ means new, meaning the patient didn’t have scoliosis in the past.

-When a person develops scoliosis in adulthood, with no prior history, it’s often later in life, after the age of 40.
-This is commonly caused by degenerative changes to the spine that can accompany aging.
+When a person develops scoliosis in adulthood, with no prior history, it’s often later in life, after the age of 40, commonly caused by spinal degeneration.
+This is due to degenerative changes to the spine that can accompany aging.

 Degenerative Changes to the Spine